brianrabern/bib2json/README.md

 3. **Eat the JSON Data:**

-   Your BibTeX data will now be available in JSON format, ready to be used in your research, applications, projects, or whatever.
+   Your BibTeX data will now be available in JSON format, ready to be used in your research, applications, projects, or whatever...